Stream-AD/MIDAS/README.md

 2. Run `./midas -i ` followed by the input file path and name.
 3. Run `make clean` to clean binaries.

-Note: The Makefile has currently only been tested on MacOS and may require some changes for the other operating systems.

 ## Demo
 1. Run `./demo.sh` to compile the code and run it on example dataset.